jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-6a.md

 In the advanced state, price has three components: wages, profits, rent*

-> *Superphysics note: In Supereconomics, wages are in the rude state because wages are the revenue of the worker or shudra class
+{{< n n="In Supereconomics, wages are in the rude state because wages are the revenue of the worker or shudra class" >}}

 ## The Second Component: Profits